35percent/11tystarter/src/posts/half-a-billion-spent-on-aylesbury-estate-regeneration-and-not-a-council-home-in-sight.md

 Dec 2009          The Council Executive recommended the AAAP to the Council Assembly.
 A proposal by a deputation to the Executive, that the wording of the the AAAP be changed to protect Burgess Park was accepted.
 A proposal opposing high-rise tower blocks along the Albany Road and a proposal to delay AAAP for further data on carbon emissions were both rejected.
 The Council accepted that carbon data did not include embodied carbon, but the Inspector considered that the figures were still reliable.
 The Council considered that the environmental benefits of development outweighed the benefits of retaining the present buildings.
 It was also argued that the extension to the Aylesbury of the proposed Multi Utility Services Company (MUSCo), which was to be part of the Elephant and Castle regeneration, would make development carbon negative).

 Jan 2010 - The Council Assembly accepts Executives's AAAP recommendation.
 AAAP is published.

+1999	New Deal for Communites (NDC) award. £52m (later £56m) for ten years, with expectation of further £400m as part of stock transfer, for comprehensive demolition/redevelopment.

+Dec 2001	A stock transfer to Faraday Housing Association rejected by residents, by ballot (73% against, 73% turn-out) (0001a)

+2002	Service consultants Capita engaged to ‘get NDC programme back on track and provided strategic direction’.
+(1999 NDC award is £56.2m according to 2010 leaflet, with £36m for physical renewal and £20m for a social programme) (012a).

+Lord Adebowale is appointed the chair of NDC Board (0001).

 £456m of public money has been spent on the Aylesbury estate regeneration as the first of the new council homes are completed.[^1]